Connect with a certified trainer for free

 Quadriceps Strain Causes, Symptoms & Treatment Options

 The quadriceps are one of three sets of large muscles that make up the thigh.
-Located in the front of the thigh, the quadriceps are strong muscles and can handle large amounts of stress.
+They are strong muscles in the front of the thigh and can handle large amounts of stress.
 However, they can become overstretched or torn.
-This kind of injury is called a strain, and is particularly common among athletes who rely on these muscles for running, jumping, and making sudden starts and stops
+This kind of injury is a strain and is particularly common among athletes who rely on these muscles for running, jumping, and sudden starts and stops.
+A thigh muscle pull like this can result in significant discomfort and require weeks of recovery.

 What causes Quadriceps Strain?